-I groomed my kids to love oatmeal, like these homemade instant oatmeal packets, early on.
+I helped my kids learn to love oatmeal, like these Homemade Instant Oatmeal Packets, early on.
 But I’m always looking for variations on a theme, and oatmeal is the perfect launching pad for breakfast creativity.

 Now, our rotation of perfect breakfast foods, including Homemade Breakfast Sausage, Perfect Chocolate Peanut Butter Granola, and Tex-Mex Migas, has grown to include these overnight steel cut oats.